Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 If you want to make your trip even more unforgettable, several tour operators offer scenic flights around Exmouth.
 You’ll be able to see the contrast between the turquoise Ningaloo Reef and the rugged Cape Range National Park.

-12) 4wd Exmouth to Coral Bay (and Camp)
+12) 4WD between Exmouth and Coral Bay (and camp)

 If you’re looking for a more adventurous camping experience, you can drive the Coral Bay to Exmouth 4WD track.
 It’s a challenging but rewarding journey on a combination of inland and beach tracks.

-The epic 4wd has plenty of places to camp.
+The epic 4WD has plenty of places to camp.
 You can do it all in one day or take a few weeks.
 Camping needs to be booked via the Explore Parks Website.

 Whether you’re a seasoned camper or a beginner, the Coral Bay to Exmouth 4WD track provides an unforgettable camping experience that will have you coming back for more.